Mapotempo/osrm-profiles-car/README.md

 `car` branch follows `mapotempo`, auto adjust speed based on land use.

+`car-lcv` branch follows `car` but for light-commercial-vehicles routing.

 `car-distance` branch follows `car` but for smart-shortest routing.

 `truck-medium` branch follows `car` but for small truck.